'Every day we have to deal with it': Child's 'painful' six-month wait for surgery

 “A year in a child’s life is huge,” the parent said.

-The parent said dealing with it for three months had already been “hard enough” as it was “painful” for her child.
+She said dealing with it for three months had already been “hard enough” because it was “painful” for her child.

-Te Whatu Ora Hauora a Toi Bay of Plenty hospital and specialist services interim lead Bronwyn Anstis said of the 400 patients on the waitlist, 179 patients were under 18 and 221 patients were aged 18 or older.
+Te Whatu Ora Hauora a Toi Bay of Plenty hospital and specialist services interim lead Bronwyn Anstis said of the 400 patients on the wait list, 179 patients were under 18 and 221 patients were 18 or older.

 Anstis said 231 patients had been waiting longer than four months for their surgery.